UmbraTek/adra_ros/readme.md

 [TOC]
 # 1. Introduction
-   This repository provide a adra server to connect the real adra and controll it by send command, and publish the realtime data.
-Developing and testing environment is: Ubuntu 18.04 + ROS melodic.
+   This repository provides an adra server to connect the real adra and controll it by sending command, and publish the realtime data.
+The developing and testing environment are: Ubuntu 18.04 + ROS melodic.

 # 2. Getting started with 'adra_ros'